invader276/simple-youtube-downloader/README.md

 # Simple YouTube Downloader
- A user-friendly desktop app for downloading YouTube videos and audio.
-With a clean and customizable interface, this tool is designed for simplicity and ease of use.
+A straightforward and intuitive desktop application for downloading YouTube videos and audio.
+Built with customtkinter for a modern interface and utilizing yt-dlp for powerful downloading capabilities, this app offers a seamless experience.
+The clean, customizable interface allows users to tweak settings like colors, fonts, and window dimensions via a simple config file, making it adaptable to individual preferences.
+Whether you’re saving videos for offline viewing or extracting audio, this tool delivers a reliable solution tailored for ease of use.